hexaxsoftwares/houxit.js/ReadME.md

   }
 });
 ```
-This merely scratches the surface, contact the lifecycle hooks API fore more hooks.
+This merely scratches the surface, contact the lifecycle hooks API for more hooks.

 #### Advanced Topics